readthedocs/readthedocs.org/docs/sponsors.rst

 Current sponsors
 ----------------

 * `Rackspace`_ - They cover all of our hosting expenses every month.
 This is a pretty large sum of money, and we are really grateful to have them as a sponsor.
 * You?
-(Gittip)
+(Email us at hello@readthedocs.com for more info)

 If you appreciate the service, please consider helping support development on `Gittip`_.